aleferrera02/aleferrera02/README.md

 # About Me
-I am an Applied Mathematics  student at EPFL, Lausanne, with a strong interest in data analysis, probability, and optimization.
+I am an Applied Mathematics  student at EPFL, Lausanne, with a strong interest in data analysis and probability.
 Passionate about problem-solving and continuously expanding my knowledge.

 ## Interests
 📊 Data Science & Machine Learning